In the News

 Chris is UPS’s Vice President of Global Compliance & Ethics and Global Privacy Officer.
 He leads the global compliance, ethics and privacy programs and coordinates the efforts of UPS’s Information Security Council, a cross functional group of UPS’s senior leadership responsible for privacy and cybersecurity governance.
 In addition, he supports UPS’s cybersecurity group and is a member of UPS’s Incident Response Team.
 Before joining UPS he practiced law at Alston & Bird in Atlanta and Simpson, Thacher & Bartlett in New York City.
 Chris received a JD from George Washington Law School and a BS from the University of Massachusetts.

-Veena Lakkundi, Vice President, Chief Compliance Officer, 3M
+Veena Lakkundi, Vice President and Chief Ethics & Compliance Officer, 3M

 “Some of my proudest moments are when I am able to reach out a hand to help a fellow 3Mer accomplish their goals and ultimately help grow the Company,” Veena says.